Expert interview: “You should have the right people around you to manage your business’s tax affairs”

 Tax is not an isolated field but an important part of a series of issues that surround the project itself, the business sector, and the parties involved.

 As a “startupper”, you must begin to flesh out your plans and ask yourself the right questions: in what timespan do I want to bring this project to fruition?
 What budget or funding do I have?
 Do I want to do this on my own or with others?
 How much growth can I expect?
 Where are my suppliers and clients located?
 Does the start-up have all of the necessary technical skills, or should it hire specialists?
-From Luxembourg or abroad?
+Where to recruit these talents: from Luxembourg or from abroad?

 Once the project is established and the business plan drawn up, one key point is the legal form.